 Most concussions resolve in 7-10 days with rest and gradual return to activities; however, some individuals may experience protracted recovery.
 Active treatment strategies may be helpful.
 Specialized treatments at TRIA include:

 Having a Clinical Sports Neuropsychologist is one of the many unique features of the TRIA Sport Concussion Program.
 Clinical Neuropsychologists specialize in the assessment and treatment of concussion and post-concussion syndrome, using a variety of tests to evaluate common cognitive symptoms following concussion, such as difficulties concentrating, memory concerns, and/or psychosocial factors impacting recovery.
 Neuropsychological assessment can help with specific school or work restrictions, social or behavioral modifications, treatment directions and return to play decisions.
 Not every athlete will need to see the Clinical Sports Neuropsychologist or require additional neuropsychological testing.

-The healthcare providers in the TRIA Sport Concussion Program utilize for baseline and post-injury assessments, which can be used repeatedly to monitor cognitive progress.
+The sport concussion team at TRIA utilize for baseline and post-injury assessments, which can be used repeatedly to monitor cognitive progress.
 ImPACT testing time usually takes about thirty minutes with data readily available for interpretation.
 In some cases, this is the only neuropsychological testing that is needed.

 Vestibular and ocular motor therapy is a branch of neurological physical therapy that addresses post-concussion symptoms such as dizziness, imbalance, visual concerns and difficulties focusing.
 These sensory systems allow athletes to function both on and off the field.
 Our physical therapy specialists have advanced training in these areas, tailoring treatments specifically to athletes and their sport specific tasks.
 Weekly on-site visits and prescribed individualized home exercise programs are used to progress athletes safely back to their goals.
 Learn more about how vestibular therapy can help you after a concussion.